Myths & Monsters

 Watch the show here or on our YouTube channel.

-On Thursday 3 September at 6pm we will be hosting Queer Tales: A Conversation, a panel discussion to respond to the Queer Tales: Myths and Monsters show and think about LGBTQ+ inclusion in museums.
+The following week we hosted Queer Tales: A Conversation, a panel discussion that responded to the Queer Tales: Myths and Monsters show and LGBTQ+ inclusion in museums.

 Meet the artists